 What are snickerdoodles?

-Of course, it’s always fun to play around with traditional cookie recipes and as much as I love regular snickerdoodles, but I have to admit this pumpkin version is at the top of the list.
-I love pumpkin recipes so it was only a matter of time before I tried a pumpkin snickerdoodle.
+Of course, it’s always fun to play around with traditional cookie recipes and as much as I love the regular ones, I have to admit this pumpkin version is at the top of the list since I love pumpkin recipes.

 - Softened unsalted butter